roman/Haskell-teardown/README.md

 The previous implementation has a few concerns:

-* If for some reason the returned `IO ()` teardown operation is executed more than once, there is likely going to be a runtime exception of the _already closed resource_ nature.
-This library ensures that teardown sub-routines are executed _only_ once, even on the scenario of the teardown procedure being called multiple times
+* If for some reason the returned `IO ()` teardown sub-routine is executed more than once, there is likely going to be a runtime exception of the _already closed resource_ nature.
+This library ensures that teardown sub-routines are executed _only_ once, even on the scenario of it being called multiple times.

 * Teardown of sub-systems are composed using the `(>>)` operator, what happens if the `teardownDb` sub-routine throws an exception?
-Likely other resource teardown sub-routines are going to be affected by the error.
-This library ensures that errors are isolated from each other resources.
+Likely other resource teardown sub-routines are going to be affected.
+This library ensures that errors are isolated from every other resource teardown sub-routines.

 * All teardown sub-routines are using a logger to keep track of what is being cleaned up, this is an optional operation that could be skipped and cause